levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 * Most of his songs don't include vocals but a few on this album do, and his voice is produced to suit the instrumentals well
 * Favorite tracks: Dunes of Djoser, Midnight in Saqqara, Lumin Rain, Chimera

-#### Jun 16-22: [Siempre Es Hoy](https://open.spotify.com/album/46Yq9oqsaZJb9ahoMk9iVd?si=4dce7c0eb2a84582) by Gustavo Cerati and [Magic, Alive!](https://open.spotify.com/album/0RXsRwX4iMCKkSFPoSs8Go?si=z7IewcgjRpqn1K0XRzcq8g) by McKinley Dixon
+#### Jun 16-22: [Magic, Alive!](https://open.spotify.com/album/0RXsRwX4iMCKkSFPoSs8Go?si=z7IewcgjRpqn1K0XRzcq8g) by McKinley Dixon

-* I listened to a lot of music this week and I couldn't decide between these two so I just went with both because I make the rules
-* Argentinian rock has impressed me; I listened to three of Cerati's albums and Siempre Es Hoy was my favorite of the three
+* Argentinian rock has impressed me; I listened to three of Gustavo Cerati's albums and Siempre Es Hoy was my favorite of the three, although Magic, Alive! in hindsight took the cake
 * Jazz rap almost always does it for me and Dixon's is the best I've heard from this decade so far with its passionate rap performances and excellent instrumentation
 * Magic, Alive! was highly rated from Fantano so this is a W for the music nerds in my book
-* Favorite tracks (Siempre Es Hoy): Cosas Imposibles, Nací para Esto, Tu Cicatriz En Mi
 * Favorite tracks (Magic, Alive!): Sugar Water; We're Outside, Rejoice!; Run, Run, Run Pt.
-II; Could've Been Different; Magic, Alive!
+II; Sugar Water; Could've Been Different; Magic, Alive!

 #### Jun 9-15: [Fleet Foxes](https://open.spotify.com/album/5GRnydamKvIeG46dycID6v?si=V4PbiJt4SBWzFgj9ot3gpQ) by Fleet Foxes